-However, it can be already noted that the problems identified by the complainant are serious for both sites, and were confirmed during the visit.
+The problems identified by the complainant are serious for both sites, and were confirmed during the visit.
 Regarding Patara, none of the actions recommended by the Standing Committee for that beach is currently fully implemented, and those actions undertaken in 2011 have not been sustained.
 However, the area can still be effectively conserved if the authorities commit to strictly implement the recommendations that the expert will put forward in his report.